pybliometrics-dev/pybliometrics/docs/examples/AffiliationSearch.rst

     documents='307', city='Munich', country='Germany', parent='0')]

-It's easy to work with `namedtuples <https://docs.python.org/2/library/collections.html#collections.namedtuple>`_, for example using `pandas <https://pandas.pydata.org/>`_ you can quickly turn the results into a DataFrame:
+It's easy to work with namedtuples: using `pandas <https://pandas.pydata.org/>`_ for example you can quickly turn the results into a DataFrame:

 .. code-block:: python